lkqllx/Twitter-Sentiment-Analysis/README.md

 # Scrape Twitter From realDonaldTrump for Financial Sentiment Analysis
-###
+# Description
-This repository is created and maintained by _Andrew Li_ for scrape information from twitter to analyze the correlation between the financial market and twitter of President **Donald Trump**.
+This repository is created and maintained by _Andrew Li_ for scraping information from twitter to analyze the correlation between the financial market and twitter of President **Donald Trump**.

+# Files
 [twitter_scrape.py](https://github.com/lkqllx/Twitter-Sentiment-Analysis/blob/master/twitter_scrape.py) contains several functions listed below:
 * `func screen_tweets`: Actively retrieve tweets from the target for specific numbers
 * `class MyStreaming`: Passively waiting for the real-time tweets and screen them by specific word.